amrinder2002/InCircle/README.md

 Monetization-ready through enterprise tools, agent subscriptions, or referral-based trust analytics (optional in future)

 📌 Summary
-[App Name] is not another public property portal.
+InCircle is not another public property portal.
 It is a private, purpose-built marketplace that digitizes how Indian agents already work — through relationships, trust, and direct communication.

 By combining mobile-first design, structured property data, contact-based privacy, and familiar interaction patterns, it provides the missing professional layer between WhatsApp and unstructured offline deal-making — while putting agents in full control of their network, inventory, and privacy.